Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Data Source Configuration

-To start sending your logs to Coralogix you first need to create a subscription filter inside your Cloudwatch log group.
+To send your logs to Coralogix, create a subscription filter inside your CloudWatch log group.

 {